bi7jta/W0CHP-CustomBinaries-Source_BPiM2/git-log-html/README.md

 The goal was to use a fast, C-based parser/outputter to render the git change logs in HTML.

-I modified this source to include the haard-coded dashboard git repo path for speed and ease (too lazy to refactor the args LOL), along with output tweaks.
+I modified this source to include the hard-coded dashboard git repo path for speed and ease (too lazy to refactor the args LOL), along with output tweaks.

 Since this is installed in `/usr/local/bin`, I include the source here!